The Charleston Advisor

 The Charleston Advisor (July 1999 – July 2024) was a peer-reviewed publication that reviewed proprietary and free Internet resources that libraries license and make available to their patrons.
 The journal's tag line was "Critical reviews of web products for informational professionals."
 It was published quarterly.

-Inspiration for the publication came from Katina Strauch, then Head of Technical Services at the College of Charleston.
+Inspiration for the publication came from Katina Strauch, Head of Technical Services at the College of Charleston and the founder of the Charleston Conference.
 The publisher of the journal was Becky Lenzini, and the managing editor throughout its 25-year run was George Machovec.

 The journal has won a Readers' Choice Award.
 It provided the ccAdvisor online review facility with the magazine Choice.

-As of 2022 The Charleston Advisor was sold by The Charleston Company to science publisher Annual Reviews.
-The last issue of The Charleston Advisor, a retrospective from its 25 year history, was published 1 July 2024 as Volume 25, number 5.
+In 2022 The Charleston Advisor was sold by The Charleston Company to science publisher Annual Reviews.
+The last issue of The Charleston Advisor, a retrospective from its 25-year history, was published 1 July 2024 as Volume 25, number 5.
 Subscribers received permanent access rights to the archive of over 1,500 published articles.

-A new digital publication called Katina was launched to succeed The Charleston Advisor as of November 12, 2024.
-Katina is named after Katina Strauch, the founder of the Charleston Conference and the originator of the idea for The Charleston Advisor.
-Katina will contain library resource reviews and other content relating to open access and library and information science.
+A new digital publication called Katina Magazine, after Katina Strauch, was launched to succeed The Charleston Advisor on November 12, 2024.
+Katina Magazine publishes library resource reviews and other content relating to open access and library and information science.